ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.18.0] - 2025-02-012 - Clinician Portal Tweaks and Improved Live Session Step Logic

+### Added:

+- Added a segment tracking event for when a clinician uses the live session preview functionality for a hierarchy

+### Changed:

+- Updated the live session for smartphone instruction check list.
+Refactored the logic and split it out into further steps

+- If triggers haven’t been confirmed, don’t ask a clinician to confirm them if they’re just toggling the hierarchy for homework toggle on and off

+### Fixed:

+- Fixed a bug where the subscription tab was showing/hiding incorrectly and was confusing

 ## [1.17.1] - 2025-02-03 - Extend Pay-What-You-Want Offer

 ### Added